C. V. Raman: Musical sound

 One of Raman's interests was on the scientific basis of musical sounds.
 He was inspired by Hermann von Helmholtz's The Sensations of Tone, the book he came across when he joined IACS.
 He published his findings prolifically between 1916 and 1921.
 He worked out the theory of transverse vibration of bowed string instruments based on superposition of velocities.
 One of his earliest studies was on the wolf tone in violins and cellos.
 He studied the acoustics of various violin and related instruments, including Indian stringed instruments, and water splashes.
-He even performed what he called "Experiments with mechanically-played violins."
+He even performed what he called "Experiments with mechanically-played violins".

 Raman also studied the uniqueness of Indian drums.
 His analyses of the harmonic nature of the sounds of tabla and mridangam were the first scientific studies on Indian percussions.
-He wrote a critical research on vibrations of the pianoforte string that was known as Kaufmann's theory.
+He wrote a critical research on vibrations of the pianoforte string that was known as Kaufmann's theory (the first scientific description of vibration of musical strings made by German physicist Walter Kaufmann in 1895).
 During his brief visit of England in 1921, he managed to study how sound travels in the Whispring Gallery of the dome of St Paul's Cathedral in London that produces unusual sound effects.
 His work on acoustics was an important prelude, both experimentally and conceptually, to his later works on optics and quantum mechanics.